 Keyboard shortcuts can really speed things up for you.
 ZE and VV are my two favorites.

 There is a way to do it.
-I am not going to tell you how.
+I am not going to tell you how to.
 Model it right so you don’t have to override that dimension.

-That’s a wrap – We’ve officially reached 100 Revit tips!
-Click here to see the other posts in this 10-part blog series for additional Revit knowledge.
+We’ve now reached 100 Revit tips!
+Thanks for following along with us.
+Click here to see the other parts in this series for additional Revit knowledge.

 To learn more about Revit, sign up today for a free, on-demand webinar provided by one of our expert presenters.
-Or, click here to check out the full schedule of live and online Revit training classes held in our Alexandria, Va, Baltimore, MD, and Richmond, Va offices.
+Or check out the full schedule of live and online Revit training classes held in our Alexandria, VA, Baltimore, MD, and Richmond, VA offices.